Got questions? We’ve got answers to some of the most frequently asked questions by musicians across the greater New York area.

 Q: Why should I join the Local 802 community?

-- Individually, membership in the union can provide us with many concrete benefits: decent wages, health insurance, a pension when we retire, access to low-cost loans through the Actors Federal Credit Union, help when we are in trouble through the Emergency Relief Fund, legal advice, grief counseling and career seminars through the Actors Fund and many more.
+- Individually, membership in the union can provide us with many concrete benefits: decent wages, health insurance, a pension when we retire, access to low-cost loans through the Actors Federal Credit Union, help when we are in trouble through the Emergency Relief Fund, legal advice, grief counseling and career seminars through the Actors Fund, and many more.
+Find out how to access concrete benefits of 802 membership here.

 Q: What do union dues pay for?